Last updated on January 23rd, 2024 at 10:10 am

 Usually, all-season touring tires do not require the highest speed rating of Y (186MPH) because nobody drives these tires on tracks aggressively, that is, the V, or H speed rating is more than enough for this tire.

 Similarly, the load index of 120 or 125 won’t be effective with this because it is not made for light trucks or pickup trucks that carry heavy loads on their vehicles.
 That is why this minimal load index is more than enough with this tire as well.

 The UTQG rating is also great for this tire, however, there are some variants of this tire that come with B temperature ratings and 600 treadwear rating with a 65K miles treadwear warranty, so keep that in mind and pick the right variant for your car based on your wheel size.

 On dry roads and highways, the tire is great to drive.
 It provides proper traction and grip even at high speed and on curved roads.

-Although it is not as good as performance tires, for this money and comfort, and durable tread, it is more than enough.
+Although it is not as good as performance tires, for this money comfort and durable tread, it is more than enough.

-The noise might annoy some drivers especially if they are previous grand touring tires drivers, although the cabin comfort and vibration are not there, but the sound sometimes destroys the whole comfortable driving experience.
+The noise might annoy some drivers, especially if they are previous grand touring tires drivers; although the cabin comfort and vibration are not there, the sound sometimes destroys the whole comfortable driving experience.

 Wet and Rain Experience

-The performance in wet conditions is similar to dry conditions performance.
+The performance in wet conditions is similar to that in dry conditions.
 The tire provides confident traction and grip even in standing water.

 The stable rides, comfortable tread, and quick brakes all improve the wet terrain confidence with this tire.